 These are some ways to engage socially and as a member of your various social circles, networks, and communities (online and off), to help contribute towards cultural shifts:

-1. One of the best ways to get started is to plug into one or more of the many climate groups or initiatives that already exist.
-(This suggestion also has relevance to the Personal and Systemic categories of actions.)
+1. Follow and plug into one or more of the many climate groups or initiatives that already exist.
+This is one of the best ways to get started, (This suggestion also has relevance to the Personal and Systemic categories of actions.)
 Find some climate organizations that have a strategy or tone that resonates with you or that seem like a good match for your particular interests.
-Follow a few groups, and then join or support at least one group (it could be national, international, or local).
-Also start following/reading some good climate information/news outlets: see the Climate Resources list at the end of our previous post, and go to the last section of this post for links to some Climate Action Groups, Apps, Newsletters, and Books.
+Follow a few groups, and then join or support at least one group—it could be national, international, or local.
+(Also support youth and girls’ education initiatives, family planning initiatives, and women’s rights groups—in your country and worldwide.)
+In addition, start following and reading some fact-based climate information/news outlets: see the Climate Resources list at the end of our previous post, and go to the last section of this post for links to some Climate Action Groups, Apps, Newsletters, and Books.

-2. Next, start sharing climate information from the organizations and media you follow with your friends and social networks, online or off.
+2. Share climate information from the organizations and media you follow, with your friends and social networks online or off.
 Or you could start by sharing some of the information provided in this post.
 Also talk about and share your own climate concerns and feelings with your friends and family; in addition to alleviating some of the weight of those feelings, expressing them will help let others know they aren’t alone (since most of us underestimate other people’s level of concern).
-Also share some of the actions you’re taking and offer encouragement and support for others to take their own actions.
+You could also share some of the actions you’re taking and offer encouragement and support for others to take their own actions.

-3. Look into whether a local climate (or environmental) group has been established at your workplace, school, place of worship, and/or in your neighborhood or town.
-If not, you could consider starting one.
-(One idea: Form a Book/Action Group.)
+3. Find (or establish) a climate or environmental group in your community—at your school, workplace, place of worship, and/or in your neighborhood or town.
+(If you decide to start one, you might consider starting it as Book+Action Group.
+See book suggestions towards the end of this post.)
 To identify specific actions to implement with your group, you could refer to the actions suggested in the Personal/Household and Systemic/Civic sections of this post, and discuss ways to apply a few of those within your group or community.

-4. Check out Project Drawdown’s Job Function Action Guides (for various types of employee roles and positions), to find ways to “make your job a climate job.”
+4. “Make your job a climate job” or find ways to incorporate climate criteria and actions into the company/organization you work for: Check out Project Drawdown’s Job Function Action Guides for various types of employee roles and positions.
 (Also, IT specialists, therapists, and architects can find job guides in this Climate Action Resource Library.)

-5. Food-based solutions: When hosting a group (or having a party), serve plant-based (vegetarian and vegan) foods.
+5. Food-based solutions: Ask owners/managers of local grocery stores and restaurants (and your school or workplace cafeteria program, if applicable) what they do with their excess food, and ask them to donate their extra produce or other items nearing their expiration dates to local food pantries (or to sell them to overstock stores).
+Ask your local restaurants (and cafeterias) to offer more non-meat options (and to use more local and organic ingredients).
+Cafeterias could do “meatless Mondays” (or even go meatless every other day or always); I would also suggest that they should try to procure organic (and locally-grown) foods.
+And lastly, when hosting a group or having a party, serve plant-based (vegetarian and vegan) foods.
 Or host a potluck where everyone brings some plant-based (and/or homegrown, locally-grown or organic) foods to share.
 And if you have a lot of food left over at the end, send leftovers home with any of the guests that can use them.
 If you don’t have many food containers you can give away, you could ask people to bring some of their own.

 And last but definitely not least